View Issue Details

 Platformx64OSWindowsOS Version10

-Product VersionOpenMPT 1.31.06.00 / libopenmpt 0.7.6 (current stable)
+Product VersionOpenMPT 1.31.06.00 / libopenmpt 0.7.6 (upgrade first)

 Summary0001771: Random Freezing in Large Modules